Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-One time, Jayesh was crossing the street without looking both ways.
-He ran over a car.
+For fun, Jayesh crab fishes in the Bearing Sea with just a snorkel and a laundry basket.

-Updated on: [21/3/2025]
+Updated on: [22/3/2025]
 <!-- #jokeEnd -->